smbutterfield/ibmt17-18/_11-further-part-writing/c2-ex-voiceleadingsecond.md

 ## Cadential 6/4s

 **A cadential 6/4 chord is the most straightforward usage of second inversion chord, because it has the most specific rules.**
-- It occurs when a I<sup>6/4</sup> chord precedes a *root-position* V chord.
-It cannot move to an inversion of a V chord.
+- It occurs when a I<sup>6/4</sup> chord precedes a *root-position* V or V<sup>7</sup> chord.
+    - It cannot move to an inversion of a V chord or any version of a vii<sup>o</sup> chord.
-- The I<sup>6/4</sup> loses its tonic function and instead gains a dominant function.
-You can consider it an extension/anticipation of the arrival of the dominant chord.
+- The I<sup>6/4</sup> loses its tonic function and instead acts as an extension of the dominant function.
+    - You can consider it an anticipation of the arrival of the dominant chord.
-- It can resolve to either a V or V<sup>7</sup> chord.
 - It always occurs as part of the cadence for a phrase, hence the name.

 **Harmonize the following three examples to see how well the voice-leading works for a cadential 6/4 chord.**

-{% capture 1 %}X:1
+{% capture ex1 %}X:1
 T:Cadential 6/4 chords
 M:4/4
 L:1/4